Jake-Mitchell/sports-api/README.md

 # Running the app
 - The current version of node used for this project is listed in the .nvmrc file in the main directory
 - Install all necessary node modules
-- Add a .env file with the value shown in the .env.sample file.
+- Add a .env file inside of the root directory.
+The values needed in your .env file are shown in the .env.sample file.
 You can just copy everything in the .env.sample and past it in your .env
 - In the main directory, run "npm devstart" to start the local server at port 3000
 - Install the "Rest Client" plugin for Visual Studio Code to easily interact with the API
 - Seed the database by using the `POST http://localhost:3000/seed` command inside of `/routes/seedDataRoutes.rest` it will be interactive with a "send request" button after downloading the "Rest Client" plugin